Bioplastic

 What should we conclude, then, about bioplastic?
 Is it the secret to a greener plastics industry?

-At the present moment, it looks like it may be able to help in certain ways, particularly by reducing plastic’s dependence on fossil fuels.
+At present, it may be able to help in certain ways, particularly by reducing plastic’s reliance on fossil fuels.

-On the other hand, it brings with it its own set of problems that mean it isn’t going to cure all our problems.
+On the other hand, it brings its own set of problems, so it isn’t going to cure all our problems.

 We remain hopeful that our society will develop ways to effectively address the challenges described here.
-Some of those will be technological, no doubt including further developments in bioplastic.
+Some of those will be technological, no doubt including further developments in bioplastics.
 Some of those will need to be behavioral as well.
-We will need to look for ways to reduce our usage of plastics when possible, as many now, for instance, do with reusable shopping bags.
+We will need to look for ways to reduce our use of plastics when possible, as many do now, for instance, with reusable shopping bags.

-Plastic will, however, continue to be an important material for the foreseeable future.
+Plastic will, however, remain an important material for the foreseeable future.
 Used wisely and responsibly, it is a valuable commodity that genuinely improves life in many areas.

-At Tencom, we believe fiber-reinforced plastic (FRP) can actually reduce waste by creating materials that last longer than other options (and have lots of other advantages as well).
-If you’d like to explore how FRP can help you build a product that lasts, please get in touch.
+At Tencom, we believe fiber-reinforced plastic (FRP) can reduce waste by creating materials that last longer than other options (and offer many other advantages as well).
+If you’d like to explore how FRP can help you build a product that lasts, please get in touch